anuj-1712/task-management/README.md

 ### Overview
 This project is a task management application built using ReactJS and Tailwind CSS.
 It allows users to efficiently manage tasks by adding, editing, deleting, and marking tasks as completed.
-The app comprises several key components: TaskList, TaskItem, AddModal, and EditModal.

 ### Project Structure
 public/: Contains the index.html file